 Instructions

-- Using a funnel, I poured the hot brine over the sprouts, leaving ½ inch headspace.
-I used a chopstick to remove bubbles and wiped the rims clean before adding the lids and rings.
+- Using a canning funnel, carefully ladle the hot brine over the Brussels sprouts, maintaining 1 inch of headspace.
+Remove air bubbles, adjust the headspace if needed, and wipe the jar rims clean before applying lids and rings.

 Summary